-We encourage pupils in UIII and above who live locally to walk or cycle.
-Cycle racks are available so that bikes can be locked up.
-Cyclists must wear helmets; girls may wear their navy tracksuit trousers and change into their skirt or school trousers on arrival at school.
+We encourage pupils in U3 and above, who live locally, to walk or cycle.
+Cycle racks are available so that bikes can be locked-up.
+Cyclists must wear helmets; any pupil wearing a skirt to school may wear navy tracksuit trousers while cycling and change into their skirt on arrival at school.